 He (She) kindly stopped for me…

-Existence has taken on different paths in Polish and American English, since the ancient beginnings.
-Egzystencja has become to denote day-to-day living, often as part the phrase szara egzystencja, the gloomy, ordinary existence.
-It is the Polish istnienie, in the singular (genitive istnienia), to collocate with philosophy more (Time and Eternity, XXIV, Afraid?).
+Existence has taken on different paths, in Polish and American English, since the ancient beginnings.
+The Polish egzystencja has become to denote day-to-day living, often as part the phrase szara egzystencja, the gloomy, ordinary existence.
+It is the Polish istnienie, in the singular (genitive istnienia), to collocate with philosophy more (Time and Eternity, XXIV, AFRAID?).
 The plural istnienia (genitive istnień) yet would imply more than one human being.
-To render the English plural, existences, we may resort to styles of existence, istnienia więcej niż jeden styl.
+To render the English plural, existences, we may resort to styles of existence, istnienia może i nie jeden styl.

 Finally, the Polish language reality today is far more prescriptive than that for American English.
-In year 1996, the Polish Language Council was formed, to be the official language regulating organ for Polish.
-The Council decided the verb form „wziąść” (infinitive, to take) was non-paradigmatic and thus erroneous.
+In year 1996, the POLISH LANGUAGE COUNCIL was formed, to be the official LANGUAGE REGULATING ORGAN for Polish.
+The Council decided the infinitive „wziąść” (English to take) was erroneous.
 The verb “to take” occurs in Emily Dickinson’s poetry.

-Arguments invoked a speculative “Proto-Slavic” form “vzęti”, and shapes of the Polish language for which the XVI century was the most recent.
-The “Proto-Slavic” is especially speculative owing to [ę]: the quote for the first Polish sentence in writing, Daj, acz ja pobruszę, a ty poczywaj is a modern rendition of the Old Polish Day ut ia pobrusa, a ti poziwai.
-Wikimedia show the source.
+The Council announced the infinitive should be “wziąć”.
+An argument by professor JAN MIODEK invoked a “Proto-Slavic” form “vzęti”.
+The “Proto-Slavic” is very speculative owing to [ę].
+There is a quote for the first Polish sentence in writing, Daj, acz ja pobruszę, a ty poczywaj.
+It is yet a modern rendition of the Old Polish Day ut ia pobrusa, a ti poziwai.
+Wikimedia show THE ORIGINAL SOURCE.

-The particularity about the Polish “wziąść” is that it was the form of preference by Mickiewicz, Słowacki, and many Polish authors at the time Emily Dickinson wrote, as well as later.
-“Wziąć”, the form recommended by the Council now, was considered phonotactically inept.
+The Polish “wziąść” was the form of preference by Mickiewicz, Słowacki, and other prominent Polish authors at the time Emily Dickinson wrote, as well as later.
+“Wziąć”, the form recommended by the Council today, was considered phonotactically inept.

-People interested in phonemics, also for poetry, may care to use my charts on irregular verbs.
+People curious about phonemics, whether for language learning or poetry, may care to view my charts on irregular verbs.

 PERSONALITY AND WRITING

 I have read quite a few analyses about writers.
 The analyses differed as their authors did, and commentator own activity usually influenced his or her picture of a linguistically creative person.
 People who were not authors clearly allowed more speculation on mentality and comport.
-Overall, literary criticism has happened to ascribe even madness or drug use to writing, quite powerful odiums.
+Overall, rumor or opinion have happened to ascribe even madness or drug use to writing, quite powerful odiums.

 I am a linguist and a pragmatic.
-To me, linguistic activity is normal and ordinary, also my bread per file or word count regarding translation, obviously not to need phenomena supernatural or aberrating from norm.
-Simply to say it: some like to bake bread, some to make horseshoes, and some like to wield words.
+To me, linguistic activity is a normal and ordinary matter; also my bread, per file or word count in translation, it obviously does not need phenomena supernatural or aberrating from norm.
+Simply to say it: some like to bake bread, some — to make horseshoes, and some like to wield words.

 On the side of simple facts, Emily Dickinson’s writing is sober.
-Her imagery is lexical, and the style does not have the prolixity, repetitive phonemics, or anaphora misuse we may get with persons who are mentally unstable or who use drugs.
+Her imagery is lexical, and the style does not have the prolixity, repetitive phonemics, or anaphora misuse we may get with persons who are mentally unstable or substance dependent.
 Her writing has awareness of the poetic person as a device, and employs no linguistic naivete.

 Regarding recluse habits, there is a state of focus that solitude and silence encourage.
-It is especially desirable for language work; absorption with language matter can bring natural, emotional and intellectual rewards, to the language worker, as well as the reader.
+It is especially desirable for language work; absorption with language matter can bring natural, emotional and intellectual rewards.
 As eremite monks are not suspected, authors do not purpose to offend the world, as well.
-Solitude does not have to mean loneliness, and it is not a stand beyond the world:
+Solitude does not have to mean loneliness, and it is not a stand beyond the world, either: